CitizensFoundation/policy-synth/agents/docs/src/validations/baseValidationAgent.md

 # PsBaseValidationAgent

-This class extends `PolicySynthAgentBase` to provide validation functionalities using a language model.
+This class extends `PolicySynthScAgentBase` to provide validation functionalities using a language model.
 It manages the interaction with a WebSocket for real-time streaming and handles the execution of validation logic.

 ## Properties